 Ideally, you want to see at least 2 days of price action consolidating at a moving average to confirm that it is a real support.
 Strong 1 day bounces off of a moving average also would count as a confirmation.
 We tend to also look for patterns such as bull flags/pennants, and wedges.

 Same rules apply to shorts as they do to the long plays.
 Just keep in mind that shorting can be very risky to do overnight since there is technically no limit on how much money you can lose.

-A great charting platform that we would recommend for serious traders is TradingView.
-We use it every day as it has many useful tools and is very customizable.
+Another good charting platform that we would recommend is Tradingview.
+We use it often as it has many useful tools and is very customizable.
 There is also an active trading community where people from all over the world post their trade ideas, so you never run out of ideas.
 Sign up through this link to get up to $30 to put towards a plan of your choice (or get the free plan).